An iPhone

 Both directions, carefully

 The app reads your library's dates right on the phone.
-For the photos you choose, it sends only a small preview copy for dating — your full-size originals never leave your iPhone.
+For the photos you choose, it sends only a small preview copy for dating: your full-size originals never leave your iPhone.

-Only each photo's date fields change.
-Pixels are never re-encoded, and if a photo was edited or removed after the scan, we skip it rather than guess.
-When dating finishes you get a push notification — the dates can even land while the app is in the background.
+When dating finishes you get a push notification: the dates can even land while the app is in the background.

 No hunting required

-Screenshots, WhatsApp saves, and GIFs get sorted into their own buckets — nothing is dated unless you opt it in.
+Screenshots, WhatsApp saves, and GIFs get sorted into their own buckets: nothing is dated unless you opt it in.
 The scan runs on your phone, and it's free before you even create an account.

 The manifest

-Two dates, written onto the exact photos you picked — and a longer list of things we will never touch.
+Two dates, written onto the exact photos you picked, and a longer list of things we will never touch.

 Updated on each photo

-The photo's timeline date is set to the real day, so a print from 1987 jumps from 2019 back where it belongs — in the library grid, in search, in Memories.
+The photo's timeline date is set to the real day, so a print from 1987 jumps from 2019 back where it belongs: in the library grid, in search, in Memories.

 The corrected date is also written into the photo file itself (EXIF), without recompressing a single pixel.
 It travels with the photo through shares, exports, and backups.